microsoft/vscode-js-debug/README.md

 - All locations go through source maps: stack trace on pause, console methods, exceptions, function locations
 - Breakpoints set in source maps are guranteed to be resolved in time (in newer V8 versions).

-# Features

-- Multiple execution contexts support.
-Execution context is similar to a Scope, which is available when not on pause.
-Repl evaluation should be attributed to an execution context.

-- Inline breakpoints
-  - It is possible to implement inline breakpoints using `TextEditor.setDecorations`, but they lack custom `onclick` handler.

-  - Breakpoints which resolve somewhere in the middle of a line are hard to use.
-For example, `await foo.bar()` is resolved to "before `await`, but after `foo.bar()`", which is not obvious and can be communicated by placing inline breakpoints.

-- No checkboxes in the tree view, useful for e.g. browser breakpoints where each can be toggled, similar to regular breakpoints.

-# Bugs

-- It is impossible to construct a "debug:...." uri and open a text document in the UI.
-This prevents revealing any source coming from the debugger.

-- Child debugger sessions: cannot have both child sessions and threads, no way to rearrange sessions when parent process terminates, but child processes survive.

-- Debug console does not linkify many string properties.
-It seems to do so only for the property with an empty name.

-- Output stream does not respect control sequences.

-- No way to implement `console.group`.

-- Exception state has 3 options: 'always', 'never', 'unhandled', but has to be modeled with checkboxes.

-# Questions

-- Global scope pollution.

-- A notion of "target" which is a program user can attach to and debug.
-It is convenient to see them in a tree and pick the correct one.
-For example, when running `npm start` user can see a tree of spawned processes, and pick the main one to attach to.

 # Contributing